privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 The first 34 columns are for the S proof.
 The next 34 columns are for the C proof.
-The remaining columns are selectors, for example, for specifying whether the row is branch node or leaf node.
+The remaining columns are selectors, for example, for specifying whether the row is a branch node or a leaf node.

 34 columns presents 2 + 32.
+The first 2 columns are RLP specific as we will see below.
-32 columns are used because this is the length
-of hash output.
+32 columns are used because this is the length of hash output.
 Note that, for example, each branch node is given in a hash format - it occupies 32 positions.
-The first 2 columns are RLP specific as we will see below.

 In the codebase, the columns are named: